 The orientation also provides an opportunity for you to ask any questions you might have about studying with us.
 During this orientation, we also make sure that we have all the required forms and paperwork complete.

-At your orientation you will receive your first set of learning materials so that you can start on your learning journey.
+At your orientation, we will introduce you to the course and explain how you access learning materials so that you can start your learning journey.